marco-buratto/lamponepi/README.md

 **For experts**

-How to uild the live image: https://github.com/marco-buratto/lamponepi.live-build
+How to build the live image: https://github.com/marco-buratto/lamponepi.live-build

 How write the live image file onto a SD card so that it's compliant to be booted by a Raspberry Pi: https://github.com/marco-buratto/lamponepi.installer